kmontag/buildable/README.md

 - copy tracks/returns from other sets.
 - delete and re-order tracks/returns.
 - edit key and MIDI mappings for many set elements.
+- set some high-level view properties, like the session/arrangement state.

 ## Installation